khanrc/tf.gans-comparison/README.md

 - I like energy concept, so this paper is very interesting for me :)
   - But there is criticism: [Are Energy-Based GANs any more energy-based than normal GANs?](http://www.inference.vc/are-energy-based-gans-actually-energy-based/)
-- Anyway, the energy concept and autoencoder based loss function are very impressive, and the results are also good
+- Anyway, the energy concept and autoencoder based loss function are impressive, and the results are also fine
-- But I have a question for Pulling-away Term (PT), which prevents mode-collapse.
+- But I have a question for Pulling-away Term (PT), which prevents mode-collapse theoretically.
 This is the same idea as minibatch discrimination (T. Salimans et al).
-- Theoretically, the role of PT is to prevent mode-collapse

 |             pt weight = 0.1              |                No pt loss                |